uwsampa/sampa-public/research/index.md

 can inherently tolerate inaccurate computation at various levels.
 With [approximate computing](approximation/), this fact can be exploited for fundamentally more efficient computing systems.

-The key idea in approximate computing is to trade-off accuracy in computation, storage and communication for better performance and energy efficiency.
-It enables effective use of more aggressive transistor technology, analog computing techniques in a more general way, and new optimizations or code transformations (e.g., using fundamentally approximate models of execution like neural networks).
+The key idea in approximate computing is to trade off accuracy in computation, storage, and communication for better performance and energy efficiency.
+It enables effective use of more aggressive transistor technology, analog computing techniques in a more general way, and new optimizations or code transformations (e.g., using fundamentally approximate models of execution like [neural networks][npu]).

 Taking advantage of approximate computing, though, requires overcoming many technical challenges.
 Programmers need a reasonable model to write code for